How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 Starting the Legacy Conversation Without Derailing It

-The most practical signal to watch for, asNonProfit PRO’s coverage of planned giving experts highlights, is the phrase “I wish I could do more.”
-That cue opens a door.
-A response like “Have you ever thought about how your estate plan might reflect that wish?” costs nothing and could begin a conversation worth millions.
+According to NonProfit Pro, the most practical sign to watch for is a donor commenting, “I wish I could do more.”
+That comment can open the door to productive conversation with a response like, “Have you ever thought about how your estate plan might reflect that wish?”

-• Surveys.
-Send a stewardship survey to your loyal donors asking what impact means to them and whether they have included your organization in their estate plans.
+• Surveys: Send a stewardship survey to your loyal donors asking what impact means to them and whether they have included your organization in their estate plans.
 Donors who have already made the commitment but never disclosed it will often self-identify.
 Those who have not may begin thinking about it for the first time.

 • Educational events.
 Host an estate planning workshop in partnership with a local estate attorney or community foundation.
 Frame it as a service to your donors, not a fundraising ask.
 The goal is to normalize legacy conversations and reduce the anxiety people feel around wills and estate documents.